 M.S. says, “Great read for first time self-employed corp owners.
 Covers all the main basic of taxes and caveats.
 Well written and simple to understand for those not well versed in tax law.“

-If you buy our 330-page book and think that we didn’t help you understand small business tax law or the benefits of S corporations, let us know.
+If you buy our 430-page book and think that we didn’t help you understand small business tax law or the benefits of S corporations, let us know.
 We never want you to feel like you wasted your money.
 If you are ready to add some insightful reading into your day, click on one of the preferred formats.
 Amazon is processed by Amazon, and the PDF is safely processed by ClickBank who will email you the PDF as an attachment.

 Avoid Self-Employment Taxes

 How can I avoid self-employment taxes?
 This simple question was the inspiration for creating an article describing the benefits of an S Corporation.
-That original article, which was about four pages long, quickly became a series of KnowledgeBase articles on the Watson CPA Group website.
+That original article, which was about four pages long, quickly became a series of KnowledgeBase articles on the WCG website.
 The articles touched on basic topics such as how to elect S Corp status, shareholder payroll, reasonable salary determination and liability protection.
 Those broad topics demanded much more information, both horizontally by spanning into more related issues, and vertically by digging deeper into the granular yet riveting levels of the tax code.
-Beyond general S Corp benefits, our 2018 edition of this book will show you-
+Beyond general S Corp benefits, our 2021-2022 edition of this book will show you-

-- Entity Structures, and Custom Multi-Entity Arrangements
+- Entity Structures and Custom Multi-Entity Arrangements for Tax Efficiency

 - The Fallacy of Nevada Corps